Boy X - the third play in The Stereo Trilogy

 Lee Vassell and Tendayi Jembere in dialogue with the audience

 Boy X was first performed on 17 February 2009 at EC1 Music Project in partnership with The Flavasum Trust, in memory of Tom Easton who was stabbed to death after leaving work there in September 2006.
-For more information, visit The Flavasum Trust.
+For more information, visit The Tom Easton Flavasum Trust

 The play has gone on to tour secondary schools in Barnet, perform at Government and youth conferences and as part of Arc's special Neville Lawrence OBE Patron event.
 Touring London for Peace Week in September 2009, performances included unique public events at Jacksons Lane Theatre and on Waterloo Station Concourse.
-Tours to Hackney, Thames Valley, Enfield, Ealing and other London Boroughs continue into 2010.
+Tours to Hackney, Thames Valley, Enfield, Ealing and other London Boroughs continue into 2011 and beyond.

 “The storyline of the play was extremely relevant to the lives of the young people.”